 The Florida CPA 1 year experience requirement must be fulfilled under the supervision of an actively licensed CPA or an approved charted accountant.
 (See this full-length article for more information.)
 Your experience can be in public or non-public accounting.
 In fact, it can even be volunteer work as long as it is verified by a CPA.

-Georgia expects one year of experience in a public or non-public setting with at least 2,000 hours worked.
+Georgia expects one year of experience in a public or non-public setting with at least 2,000 hours worked if you have a master’s degree in accounting or taxation.
 In addition, you must be supervised by a licensed CPA.
 (I have more information about Georgia’s requirements if you need it.)

 Idaho wants CPA candidates to have at least 2,000 hours of work experience.
 However, you can gain those hours by working either full-time or part-time for 1 to 3 years.
 Plus, your experience must be verified by a CPA.
 But you don’t necessarily have to work for your verifier.